Date of Degree

 Copyright 2007 Jon Kenneth Femling

 Femling, Jon Kenneth.
-"Collaboration of human neutrophils and group IIA phospholipase A2 against Staphylococcus aureus." dissertation, University of Iowa, 2007.
+"Collaboration of human neutrophils and group IIA phospholipase A2 against Staphylococcus aureus."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2007.